Voi: Matatu

-Matatus (Minibus/Sharetaxis) run between the town centre and surrounding areas.
-There are also matatus traveling to Mombasa, taita hills, Wundanyi, Taveta, Kasighau, Mbololo and other places.
+Matatus (Minibus/Sharetaxis) operate between the town centre and surrounding areas.
+There are also matatus traveling to Mombasa, Taita Hills, Sagala Hills, Wundanyi, Taveta, Kasighau, Mbololo and other places.
 Their routes are regulated by SACCOs such as TATAMA, 2TS and Wumeri.

 Bus

-Coast bus, Simba coach, Tahmeed and Mash are among many bus companies that run day and night services to the rest of Kenya.
-Voi has a bus park where travellers can buy bus tickets for travel to various destinations across the country.
+Several bus companies, including Coast bus, Simba coach, dreamliner Tahmeed and Mash offer day and night services to various parts of Kenya.
+Voi has a bus park for ticket purchases.

 Air

-The Ikanga Air Strip is nearby.
-It is still under construction by the Kenya Airports Authority.
+The Ikanga Air Strip is nearby and is under construction by the Kenya Airports Authority.

 Other forms of transport

 Other forms of transport include three-wheeler auto rickshaws (tuk tuks) and motorcycle taxis (boda boda) which operate 24/7 and are very cheap.

 Electoral Wards

-The Municipality is divided into six wards: Marungu, Sagalla, Mbololo, Kaloleni, Ngolia, and Kasigau.
+Voi Municipality is divided into six wards: Marungu, Sagalla, Mbololo, Kaloleni, Ngolia, and Kasigau.

-Each ward elects one Member of the County Assembly (MCA) who represents her/his ward in the County Assembly for 5 years.
+Each ward elects one Member of the County Assembly (MCA) who represents them in the County Assembly for 5-year term.